 My career started because my brother was a model and I would have to go to all of his castings with him and one day a casting director asked my mom while we were in the waiting room if I could try out for a Walmart job and I booked it!

-Can you tell us about the TV series A Little Advice?
+Can you tell us about being involved with A Little Advice?

 I’ve been doing A Little Advice with comedienne Noelle Lara for four years now and she is sincerely one of the funniest women I know.
 I learned a lot of improv working with her at UCB (Upright Citizens Brigade) which has helped me to be fast on my feet in improv situations.
 Doing that show live is killer because the audience feeds off of your enthusiasm and you feed off of theirs.